easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 ```

 When the checksum cannot be specified for a file
-(e.g. when using a git clone instead of an archive)
+(e.g. when using a git clone instead of an archive),
 a value of `None` can be used to skip the checksum check.
 This is possible in the list of checksums as well as as a value in a dictionary, e.g.:
 ``` python